by Andrea M. Darcy

 ‘Twice exceptional’ is a term popular in America and around in educational circles since the 1990s.
 But in the UK it’s more commonly called ‘dual exceptionality‘ or even ‘multiple exceptionality‘.

-The charity Potential Plus UK estimates that up to 10 per cent of children with high learning potential have a unique educational need, and up to 5 per cent of children identified with learning challenges also have a high learning potential.
+The charity Potential Plus UK estimates that up to 10 per cent of children with high learning potential have a unique educational need.
+Up to 5 per cent of children identified with learning challenges also have a high learning potential.

 photo by: Belinda Fewings